Price of a 5kW Solar System

 The output of a 5kW Solar System in Sydney

-A 5kW solar system in Sydney is a great sized solar system for a medium family sized home.
+A 5kW solar system in Sydney is a great size solar system for a medium-family home.
 This article will look at the benefits of installing a 5kW system, the main brands you should be looking at and provide detailed information to make sure this size system is the right fit for your household.

 A solar system will peak when the sun is shining directly onto the panels, so for an array facing north, this will be for approximately 4 hours during the middle of the day.
 This system is installed on a roof facing northwest.
 This is a common orientation to face a solar array in Sydney, especially if you have time-of-use billing where power is most expensive between 2 pm and 8 pm.
 You can see in the graph how even in autumn the system will continue operating until 7 pm if you have the panels installed to catch the late afternoon sun.